HouJingbo92/starter-hugo-academic/content/event/can-bot-improve-equity-machine-generated-content-mitigates-cold-start-issue/index.md

 ---
-title: "How Algorithmically Generated Content Reduces Evaluation Costs for Experience Goods: An Empirical Study of Dataset Adoption on the Kaggle Platform"
+title: How Algorithmically Generated Content Reduces Evaluation Costs for Experience Goods
 abstract: "Algorithmically generated content (AGC) is increasingly used by digital platforms to enhance user decision-making by reducing evaluation costs.
 This study examines the impact of AGC on the adoption of online